 DUX testing and the Genuinity Guarantee

-When you purchase and/or store bullion with us, we guarantee that these bullion are genuine and are either purchased directly from the mint or fully tested using DUX.
+When you purchase and store bullion with us, we guarantee that these bullion are genuine and are either purchased directly from the mint or fully tested using DUX.

 In the unlikely event that the bullion purchased and/or stored with us turns out to be a fake, counterfeit, or of a significantly lower purity as stated in the product, we will provide a replacement of your bullion with the same type or if the type is unavailable, with a similar type of bullion with the same or better purity.
-See clause 5.4 Genuinity Guarantee in the User Agreement for more details.
+See clause 5 Genuinity Guarantee in the Terms of Service for more details.

 Our primary testing mechanism is DUX, a reliable non-destructive testing methodology, which we created in early 2012.
 Over one-million ounces of Bullion has been DUX tested and results can be retrieved online using a specific test ID or the associated parcel.

 By combining three tests which measure different physical characteristics we achieve high testing reliability.
 Following are details: